stevenkword/bostonifier/readme.md

 # Bostonifier <a href="https://travis-ci.org/stevenkword/bostonifier"><img src="https://travis-ci.org/stevenkword/bostonifier.svg?branch=master"></a>

 This is an awesome plugin that translates English into Bostonian.

-== Description ==

-This plugin was created as an example for presentation at WordCamp Boston 2017.
+It was created as an example for presentation at WordCamp Boston 2017.

 It was scaffolded inside of VVV using WP-CLI's scaffold command.
 It contains an example of a good testable function with a corresponding unit test.
 It has also been